FIRST-TIME & RETURNING USERS

 We learned:

-For both returning and first-time users, COVID data are difficult to understand, and users are not apt to seek out clarifying information on other pages when they are confused
+For both returning and first-time users, COVID data are difficult to understand, and users are not apt to seek out clarifying information on other pages when they are confused.
+Most did not accurately define "infection rate".

-In both cases, we had sufficient content to satisfy their needs, but the users didn't want to hunt for it.
+In both of these cases, we had sufficient content to satisfy their needs, but the users didn't want to hunt for it.

 We changed: